Insert Messages

 ConversationType conversationType = ConversationType.PRIVATE;

-String targetId = "Conversation ID";
+String targetId = "Conversation Id";

 SentStatus sentStatus = SentStatus.SENT;